suchakr/cahc-utils/README.md

 ## datasets

-- Area to hold inoput and out csvs across all CAHC projects
+- Area to hold input and out csvs across all CAHC projects
 - Data is scattered now, overtime all data will should move here

-## detect_silence

-- Placeholder project to detect silence in audio streams
-- May be useful to index/split/chink audio files

 ## lagadha